 The stroller weighs 26 lbs as a single (warning: not light!) and can be used until your kiddo is about reaches 50 lbs.
 If you need to heave your stroller in and out of the car a lot, I would not recommend this stroller due to its weight.

 Note: The 2018’s new features include a slightly longer bassinet to accommodate taller babies, polyurethane front wheels for an even easier push, and a powder-coated frame that prevents scratches.
 The 2018 Vista also has a replaceable handle and comes in some purdy new colors (charcoal melange, green melange, and bright red).
 All 2018 Vista models now feature leather accents (ooo-la-la!).
 See more.

-Those are our Top 10 Favorite single strollers.
+Those are our Top 10 Favorite single full size strollers.
 Choose wisely!